Best of 2013,

 This year's Pulitzer Prize in General Nonfiction was awarded yesterday to Dan Fagin, an NYU science journalism professor, for Toms River: A Story of Science and Salvation.
 According to the Pulitzer committee, Fagin's book, which chronicles the effects of chemical waste dumping on a small New Jersey community, "deftly combines investigative reporting and historical research to probe a New Jersey seashore town’s cluster of childhood cancers linked to water and air pollution."
 Thank you to Fagin and Bantam Books for allowing us to reprint the excerpt here.

-Notes from the stories we're reading this week, including Oxford American, The New York Times, and more.
+Notes from all the stories we read this week, including the Los Angeles Times, BuzzFeed and Matter.